Nobody: A Film Review

 Nobody is Bob Odenkirk's first venture into playing the action hero.

 The basis of this story - an ordinary guy pushed to extremes to protect innocent people - is hardly new.
-The plot has been the basis of numerous previous films, from Charles Bronson's vigilante in the Death Wish series to Mel Gibson's Ransom film and Liam Neeson's various Taken films.
+The plot has been the basis of numerous previous films, from Charles Bronson's Vigilante in the Death Wish series to Mel Gibson's Ransom film and Liam Neeson's various Taken films.
 Two factors make Nobody different, however.
 First, unlike the characters in those other films, Hutch Mansell is no ordinary guy.
 Second, executing what might otherwise be a humdrum cliché story is unique.
 While those other films are loosely based on reasonably credible scenarios, the story in Nobody is outrageously off-the-wall.

 It's an understatement to say that the plot is wildly implausible.
 Indeed, the film's subtitle could be "Abandon all expectations of reality, ye who enter here."
-That's not a negative feature, provided the viewer likes that kind of adventure on screen.
+That's not a negative feature, provided the viewer likes that adventure on screen.
 Specifically, that viewer must be into high-octane action movies and be turned on by many screechy car chases, crazy gun battles, pyro-technicolor explosions, and gory close-combat fighting.
 Yet (for people like me who like this kind of thing), it's an immensely entertaining 92 minutes of over-the-top action and cliché characters.
-At the top of such characters is a cabaret singing Russian psychopathic crime boss, Yulian Kuznetsov (played by Aleksey Serebryakov), his underlings, and Hutch's bed-ridden geriatric father (played by Christopher Lloyd).
+At the top of such characters is a cabaret-singing Russian psychopathic crime boss, Yulian Kuznetsov (played by Aleksey Serebryakov), his underlings, and Hutch's bed-ridden geriatric father (played by Christopher Lloyd).
 He, like his son, is far from what he seems.

 Nobody Final Comments